-Why is the SEER rating on the Energy Guide different than what my dealer quoted?
+Why is the SEER rating on the Energy Guide different from what my dealer quoted?

 Each split system cooling unit has a nominal SEER rating.
-This rating can be increased with the upgrade of the same series indoor unit.
+For a higher rating your HVAC contractor can provide advice about an upgrade.
 The SEER rating of a system is based on the combination of equipment installed in the home.
 The outdoor equipment (heat pump or air conditioner), as well as the indoor equipment (evaporator coil and furnace, or air handler), play a vital role in the total rating.

-Your heating and cooling systems work incredibly hard to perform their functions for your home everyday.
-The constant stopping, starting and continual operation can wear down any machine if the proper care and maintenance is delayed.
-However, by performing regular maintenance, you can maximize the lifecycle of your heating or cooling unit and guard against many common equipment failures.
-Preventive maintenance inspections performed on a regular basis can uncover leaks, rust, rot, soot, frayed wires and corroded electrical contacts.
-You should have maintenance completed on your system regularly to ensure maximum efficiency and prevent possible problems that may occur in the near future.
+Your heating and cooling systems work incredibly hard to perform their functions.
+The constant stopping, starting and general operation can wear down any machine.
+Proper care and maintenance help to keep these systems in optimum condition and ward off malfunction.
+By scheduling regular maintenance, you can maximize the life of your heating and cooling units and guard against many common equipment failures.
+Preventive maintenance inspections performed in spring for your AC and fall for your heater can uncover leaks, rust, rot, soot, frayed wires and corroded electrical contacts.
+Regular maintenance will ensure maximum efficiency and prevent other problems.

-What equipment requires regular (or preventive) maintenance?
+Which equipment requires regular (or preventive) maintenance?

-Heat pumps and air conditioners require a professional tune-up twice a year; in the spring and fall.
-Inspections on boiler and furnace systems should include ductwork, pipes, dampers, valves, the chimney, registers, radiators, pumps, blowers, fuel lines, oil tank and every part of the actual furnace and boiler.
-Meanwhile, heat pump and air conditioning unit inspections should also include inspections of the fan, compressor, indoor coils, outdoor coils, and refrigerant lines.
+All heating and cooling equipment require annual professional tuneup.
+Inspections on boilers and furnaces should include ductwork, pipes, dampers, valves, the chimney, registers, radiators, pumps, blowers, fuel lines and the oil tank.
+Heat pump and air conditioning unit inspections should also include an examination of the fan, compressor, indoor coils, outdoor coils, and refrigerant lines.